yogendra-rathore/cyberspeed-movies-app/README.md

 ```
 This will start the application.
 Open a web browser and navigate to http://localhost:3000 to access the website.

-Note: Ensure that you have carefully added the TMDB API key and Firebase authentication configuration to your .env file.
-If the .env file is not working, add all the API keys and configuration manually.
+Note: Ensure that you have carefully added the IMDB API key in the mentioned File as that API has current rate limit set to 100 request/month.

 <hr/>